 - a chemical register of the dangerous chemicals on the market;

 - a substance register of substances and the groups comprising the substances;

 - lists of chemicals by companies, which utilise information from the chemical and substance registers.

-The list of chemicals function will be made available to companies on 6 May 2019.
-Companies can use the service to compile their lists of chemicals as soon as the service is launched.
-Instructions for technical use of the list of chemicals will be published on this website in connection with the launch of the service.
+The list of chemicals function was made available to companies on 6 May 2019.
+Companies can use the service to compile their lists of chemicals.
+The instructions for the technical use of the list of chemicals function can be found at the bottom of this page.
 Instructions on the use of chemical lists by authorities that utilise the lists will be made available later this year.
 The environmental authority and Tukes will publish their own instructions on chemical lists.

 The list of chemicals held by Tukes for supervision in accordance with the Act on the Safe Handling and Storage of Dangerous Chemicals and Explosives was transferred to KemiDigi in the early part of the year.
-They form the basis for the chemicals list in KemiDigi, when companies log into KemiDigi for the first time.
-The exception is the list of chemicals that do not yet have classifications under the CLP regulation.
+They form the basis for the lists of chemicals in KemiDigi, when companies log into KemiDigi for the first time.

 KemiDigi – REST interface

 Delivering chemical notifications to KemiDigi will soon also be possible via the REST interface.
 By using KemiDigi’s REST interface, a company can integrate its own system intended for the management of chemical data into KemiDigi.
 This allows for the automated delivery of chemical notifications.